CODEBURNNER/Hotel-Website/README.md

 - **Frontend:** React, Tailwind CSS
 - **Deployment:** Vercel
-- **Other Tools:** React Icons, Swiper.js (if using for sliders)
+- **Other Tools:** React Icons, Swiper.js (for sliders if applicable)

 ---

 ## 🚀 Getting Started

-Clone the repository and run locally:
+Follow these steps to run the project locally:

 ```bash
 # Clone the repository